biosustain/dsp_nextflow_training/_sources/course_contents/Tutorial.md

 }
 ```

-Let's greet på Dansk igen!
+Now you are ready to greet på Dansk igen!

 ```groovy
 nextflow run hello.nf --greeting 'Hej verden!'
 ```

+What happened now?
+Did your code edits work?
+How are your output files named and where were they saved?

 ## Let's run the script on a batch of input values

 Workflows typically run on batches of inputs that are meant to be processed in bulk, so we want to upgrade the workflow to accept multiple input values.

 `Channel.of()` factory we've been using is quite happy to accept more than one value.
+Inmagine taht these could be a list of genes, genomes or files ...

+There are different factory channels to create the channels.
+Here you have an example where I used factory `Channel.fromFilePairs()` fastq read files.

+> params.reads = "$projectDir/data/*_{1,2}.fq.gz"
+>
+> Channel
+>        .fromFilePairs(params.reads, checkIfExists: true)
+>        .toSortedList( { a, b -> a[0] <=> b[0] } )
+>        .flatMap()
+>        .set { read_pairs_ch }
+>        read_pairs_ch.view()

+`.toSortedList`, `.flatMap`, `.set`, `.view` are operators to transform the channel and achieve the input files in the desired format.

+Back into our channel.
+Please modify the following, where do you need to add that?
 ```groovy
 // create a channel for inputs greeting_ch = Channel.of('Hello','Bonjour','Hola','Hej')
 ```

-We want to ensure the output file names will be unique as they will be all written in the same folder.
+We want to ensure the output file names will be unique as they will be all written in the same folder `results`.
 Let's generate a file name dynamically so that the final file names will be unique.
-We need then to modify the code in the process:
+We need then to modify the code in the process `sayHello`:

 ```groovy
 process sayHello {